DeltaNeverUsed/USPPPatcher/README.md

 and the last Parameter is the name of your PreProcessor, currently this is only used for logging.

 You'd do this by creating another static function inside your class. \
-You'd probably want to use [InitializeOnLoadMethod] so that your subcribe function gets called whenever your script is loaded
+You'd probably want to use [InitializeOnLoadMethod] so that your subcribe function gets called whenever your script is loaded. \
+PPHandler is in the USPPPatcher namespace.
 ```c#
 public static class TextReplacePreProcessor {
     private static string Parse(string program, PPInfo info)